Intern/ Volunteer Resesarch Position - Updated 29 August 2013

 - that the tropical shrimp farming industry competes unfairly with sustainable wild- caught shrimp from the US and Canada, threatening the livelihoods of shrimpers from the Gulf Coast, the US West Coast, British Columbia, and Alaska?

-MAP currently seeks interns to help with the first phase of the QYS campaign.
-In this phase, MAP will conduct a survey of Seattle area restaurateurs.
-The survey aims to gauge current knowledge levels around social and environmental issues related to the production and consumption of farmed shrimp from overseas, and determine the barriers which might prevent them from joining our cause and signing the Pledge to stop serving this shrimp and serve only sustainable shrimp.
+MAP currently seeks interns to help with several aspects of the Question Your Shrimp campaign.
+Interns will help MAP conduct knowledge surveys of Seattle area restaurateurs.
+The survey aims to gauge current awareness levels around social and environmental issues related to the production and consumption of farmed shrimp from overseas, and determine the barriers which might prevent them from joining our cause and signing the Pledge to serve only sustainable shrimp.

-In later phases of the campaign, MAP will also need representatives to get the word out and ask area restaurant owners and chefs to sign our Pledge Over twenty restaurants have already signed on, including the iconic world-class restaurant atop the Space Needle.
+In conjunction with this, MAP needs representatives to get the word out, attend various public events, and ask restaurants and individual chefs to sign our Pledge.
+Over twenty restaurants and chefs have already signed on, including the iconic world-class restaurant atop the Space Needle.
 Our goal is for every eatery that serves shrimp to join the campaign and to create a hotbed of shrimp awareness around the Seattle area that can then spread to the rest of the US.

 Details and Project Needs

-Availability and Activities: We are looking for up to four (4) dedicated individuals who can make an on-going commitment of 5-20 hrs per week to speak to restaurant owners and conduct the survey interviews.
+Availability and Activities: We are looking for dedicated individuals who can make an on-going commitment of 5-10 hrs per week to speak to restaurant owners and conduct interviews.
 Each interview will take approximately 20-30 minutes.
-Most of the work can be done independently, at your convenience and based on the schedule of the restaurant representatives you contact.
-Depending on your interests, you can also become involved in the tabulation, analysis and interpretation of the data we obtain.
-Hands on training will be provided by an experienced MAP consultant.
-Meetings among volunteers and MAP representatives will be held on no less than a monthly basis at the Hub Seattle in Pioneer Square.
+Most of the work can be done independently, at your convenience and based on the schedule of the restaurants you contact.
+Training will be provided.

 Location: Seattle/King County metropolitan area.